BGP/MPLS L3 VPN

 Configuring the Route Distinguisher

-The Route Distinguisher (RD) is structured such that it can be easily configured and managed.
-It is configured by specifying two fields separated by a colon, as in administrative-subfield: assigned-number-subfield.
+The Route Distinguisher (RD) has s structure that can easily be configured and managed.
+Configure it by specifying two fields separated by a colon, as in administrative-subfield: assigned-number-subfield.

-The administrative subfield could contain either an IP address, as shown in the example (the PEs loopback address), or the AS number.
-The assigned-number-subfield can be any number which is determined by the SP.
-The primary requirement of the RD is that it must be unique per VRF.
-It is possible to have overlapping address space between VRFs, the intent of the RD is to ensure that a VPN route can be uniquely identified as it is received by a remote PE.
-However, the identification of which VRF(s) the received VPN route should be imported into is handled by the import RTs configured on the remote PE.
+The administrative subfield contains either an IP address such as the PEs loopback address or the AS number.
+The assigned-number-subfield can be any number determined by the SP.
+The RD must be unique per VRF.
+You can have overlapping address space between VRFs, but the RD ensures that a VPN route can be uniquely identified as received by a remote PE.
+However, the identification of which VRF(s) to import the received VPN route should be handled by the import routing tables configured on the remote PE.

 Configuring Route Targets

-Next is the import and export Route Target configuration.
-The RTs are structured similar to the RDs.
-They too are made up of administrative-subfield: assigned-number-subfield.
-In the example shown, the AS number has been used as the administrative subfield.
+Configure the import and export Route Target.
+The RTs have a structure similar to the RDs.
+They consist of administrative-subfield: assigned-number-subfield.
+In the example, the AS number has been used as the administrative subfield.
 And the value 0 has been used for the assigned number subfield.
-It is the RT that plays an important role in identifying the VPN.
+The RT plays an important role in identifying the VPN.

-• Received VPN routes with the import RT as path attributes will be imported into the VRF will have RTs has extended-community BGP path attributes.
-They will be imported into VRFs which import RT configuration for RTs in the received VPN route.
+• Received VPN routes with the import RT as path attributes import into the VRF and have RTs with extended-community BGP path attributes.
+They import into VRFs which import RT configuration for RTs in the received VPN route.

-• And while advertising the routes from the VRF as VPN routes, the export RT will be attached to the route as an extended-community BGP attribute.
+• And while advertising the routes from the VRF as VPN routes, the export RT attaches to the route as an extended-community BGP attribute.

-1. In the example, the connected and static routes in the VRF are redistributed into BGP.
-And these routes will be exported as VPN routes.
+1. In the example, the connected and static routes in the VRF redistribute into BGP.
+And these routes export as VPN routes.

-2. It is also possible to have a BGP session with the CE.
-In that case, routes received over that session are exported as VPN routes.
-And imported routes are advertised to the CE.
+2. You can also have a BGP session with the CE.
+In that case, routes received over that session export as VPN routes.
+And imported routes advertise to the CE.

-The routes that are imported into a VRF can be further controlled by applying an import route-map.
-And the routes that are exported from the VRF can be controlled by applying an export route-map.
+The routes imported into a VRF can be further controlled by applying an import route-map.
+And the routes exported from the VRF can be controlled by applying an export route-map.

 Complete the following steps: